 • Fast Decoding: An approximation to speed things up.
 After generating the candidate set Y from the per-document beam searches, assume p_θ(y|x, z_i) ≈ 0 if y did not appear in the beam search results for document z_i.
 This avoids the need for additional forward passes.

-The paper’s distinction between parametric and non-parametric memory resonated with ongoing discussions about pure neural vs. hybrid AI systems (like those involving LeCun or Chollet).
-RAG explicitly incorporates a non-parametric, retrieval component (which feels somewhat symbolic, like a lookup or search) alongside the parametric LLM.
-Seeing this framing in a relatively early paper helped contextualize the idea that many powerful “LM” systems aren’t purely parametric end-to-end functions but incorporate structured components.
+The paper’s distinction between parametric and non-parametric memory resonated with discussions about pure neural vs. hybrid AI systems, like those involving LeCun or Chollet.
+RAG explicitly adds a non-parametric retrieval component, which feels somewhat symbolic, like lookup or search, alongside the parametric model.
+Seeing this framing in an early paper helped me think about how many powerful language-model systems are not purely parametric end-to-end functions; they often include structured components.

 This was the most complex part for me initially.
 The key steps that became clearer through discussion were: